Forshaw Day: Critical success

 on August 14, 1879.
 In 1880, he was one of the founding members of the Royal Canadian Academy of Arts and his work was included in their group exhibitions.

 Final years

 In 1901, members of the Royal Military College of Canada Club raised the Forshaw Day Painting Fund in aid of Prof. Forshaw Day, R.C.A., "in consideration of the friendly relations that always existed between him and the Cadets in attendance at the College, and in view of the fact that his circumstances were such as to appeal to the feelings of all those who had met him at Kingston."
 A number of his paintings were bought by club members, and an oil painting was donated to the college.
 He died in Kingston, Ontario, in 1903.

 Work

 Forshaw Day's body of work includes oils on canvas, watercolours and etchings.
 His preferred subjects were landscapes and marine seascapes.
+The improvement of roads and extension of railroads in rural Nova Scotia allowed for Day to travel across the province and paint on location more easily.